Lex Luger: Other media

 On September 28, 2006, Luger appeared on Praise the Lord, the flagship talk program of the Trinity Broadcasting Network and declared himself a born-again Christian.
 In an interview conducted by guest host, one-time wrestling tag-team partner, and longtime friend Sting, Luger emotionally discussed the downward turn of his career and personal life—including the events surrounding Miss Elizabeth's death—and how it led to his Christian conversion.
 Luger credits Steve Baskin, the pastor of Western Hills Baptist Church in Kennesaw, Georgia, with pulling him from a terminal tailspin.
 The jail chaplain met Luger in early 2006.

 In 1990, Luger was a featured guest-star in Season 3 of the Superboy series in the episode "Mindscape".
+In 1999 he made a guest appearance on Arliss in the episode "To Thine Own Self Be True."

 On November 20, 2012, Luger appeared on season 6, episode 15 of Hardcore Pawn, selling his ring robe for $3500 to Les Gold with the cash going to a charity.
 The Robe was later purchased by super fan Dave "Super Dave" Plaza.

 On August 13, 2013, Luger's memoir Wrestling with the Devil: The True Story of a World Champion Professional Wrestler – His Reign, Ruin, and Redemption, was released with the foreword written by Sting.
+In 2016 Luger voiced himself in an episode of Camp WWE.

 On August 7, 2022, Luger was the subject of an episode of Biography: WWE Legends.